|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 transgressions and settle debts with those hurt by the crime, and fulfill the court-imposed sanctions.
 As a Christian, I

-his sin against Uriah the Hittite.
+sin against Uriah the Hittite.
 In no way should sexual abuse and rape be tolerated and go unpunished.
-In this
+In this sense my

 However, there is a great divide regarding what must be done to reduce the perceived prevalence of deviant sexual